 \paragraph{Succinct Games.} To derive our complexity results, we will use standard assumptions on our game $\game$ so that working with equilibria is not trivially hard \cite{papadimitriou_computing_2008}.
 We assume $G := (I, T, U)$ is a succinct game, i.e., has a polynomial-size string representation.
 Here, $I$ are efficiently recognizable inputs, and $T$ and $U$ are polynomial algorithms. $T$ returns $n, m_0, \dots, m_\numplayers$ given inputs $z \in I$, while $U$ specifies the utility function of each agent.
-We assume $\game$ is \emph{polynomial type}, i.e., $n, m_0, \dots, m_\numplayers$ are polynomial bounded in $|I|$.
-Also, we assume that $\game$ satisfies the \emph{polynomial expectation property}, i.e., utilities $\overline{u}(\policy_0, \vpolicy)$ can be computed in polynomial time for product distributions $\bfstrat$.
+We assume $\game$ is of \emph{polynomial type}, i.e., $n, m_0, \dots, m_\numplayers$ are polynomial bounded in $|I|$.
+We assume that $\game$ satisfies the \emph{polynomial expectation property}, i.e., utilities $\overline{u}(\policy_0, \vpolicy)$ can be computed in polynomial time for product distributions $\bfstrat$.
 The latter assumption is known to hold for virtually all succinct games of polynomial type \cite{papadimitriou_computing_2008}.
-These assumptions are necessary to ensure that simply evaluating the payoff of a coarse-correlated equilibria does not require superpolynomial time.
-All complexity results in our work, including Theorem \ref{thm:mainthm}, and cited results from prior works are under these assumptions.
-Later, we will use additional ``smoothness'' conditions on $\game$ that allow us to overcome prior hardness results about succinct games.
+Without these assumptions, simply evaluating the payoff of a coarse-correlated equilibria can require exponential time.
+All complexity results in our work, including Theorem \ref{thm:mainthm} and cited results from prior works use these assumptions.
+Later, we will use additional ``smoothness'' conditions on $\game$ to overcome prior hardness results about succinct games.